If you go to Amazon now, you’ll find many grow lights that are labeled 2000K, 3000K, 4000K, etc.

 You can also easily compare those quantities to each other just by observation.

-Besides that, spectrum charts can show you invisible wavelengths of light, such as ultraviolet (UV) and infrared (IR) light, that the Kelvin color temperature scale fail to measure.
+Besides that, spectrum charts can show you invisible wavelengths of light, such as ultraviolet (UV) and infrared (IR) light, that the Kelvin color temperature scale fails to measure.

 Above all, you can use spectrum charts to accurately compare grow lights to each other, so you can choose the most optimized for your plants.